Great People Hunt Coordinator

 Talking to the Senior Teens - the "unwritten" rules

 For the most part, the history and culture of the game passes itself down from generation to generation of Senior Teens.
 Your job is to help it along.
 If you are allowing Senior Teen Alumni to hide, make an effort to meet with them before the game as well.
 There are always a few Great People who are New Shoalers and don't know the game, or new Senior Teens who need to be told the unwritten rules.
 Some folks are reluctant to play.
 Not every Senior Teen needs to hide; don't force them.
-(But they can't hunt, that's not fair.)
-Tell them about the game, tell them a story of any memories you have of past Hunts, and encourage them to have fun with it.
+(But they can't hunt; that's not fair.)
+Tell them about the game, share any memories you have of past Hunts, and encourage them to have fun with it.

 #1: This game isn't about you, it's about the younger kids.
 Have fun, put on a good show, and remember that the best possible outcome is to go down in a blaze of glory on the Front Lawn under a pile of six-year-olds.

 #3: Everybody goes in the water, even if you make it home free.
-Life vests are available on the pier if you want one -- no judgement.
+Life vests are available on the pier if you want one — no judgement.
 You don't have to swim from the dock to the shore if you don't want to.
 Tradition dictates that we sing "Kumbayah" and march slowly up the pier.
 Verses include "The water's cold/freezing/salty/wet, my Lord", "The tide is high/low, my Lord", and "We won't get caught, next year".
 Encourage the teens to come up with new ones.
-Once everyone is on the pier, the first person in line can break for the rmend and everybody can stop singing.
+Pick someone to lead the song and shout out the verses.
+Once everyone is on the pier, the first person in line can run for the floating dock and everybody can stop singing.
 DON'T RUN DOWN THE GANGWAY.

 #4: Go over the Real Rules for hiding.
 Stay out of Authorized Personnel Only areas, like the WTF and the garden behind EMB.
 Deep in the prickers is great, but ow.
 Share ideas for hiding places; if you're stuck, ask another Senior Teen.
 Use the Buddy System: make sure that someone else knows where you're hiding, so if we get to the end of the game and you haven't come out yet, we can come get you.
 Please don't make me come get you.

 #4a: Wear black.
 Wear camouflage.
 Wear a costume.
 Wear a cow suit.
 Wear a suit and tie.
 Wear an outer layer, then strip it off when the kids go into the Lobby.
 No matter what, wear a swimsuit underneath, and bring a towel.
-Practice the chant so they know it for Wednesday during dinner (2-4-6-8, We are the People Great, We won't be caught).
-Reserve a table (or two) so they have somewhere to sit.
+Practice the chant so you can do it Wednesday during dinner (2-4-6-8, We are the People Great, We won't be caught).
 Remember that Wednesday is usually Lobster Night, so be careful of the Waitrae.

-#5: Bounties should be no more than a small ice cream ($2.50 as of this writing).
-Try very hard to make sure that Mids and Juniors don't get your bounty, or if they do, that they don't get more than one.
-Little kids get priority unless they already have one.
+#5: Bounties should be no more than a small ice cream ($3 as of this writing).
+Try very hard to make sure that Mids and Juniors don't get more than one bounty.

 #6: Bring a timekeeping device like a watch.
 You will not be able to hear the warning bell.
 Don't use a phone, because the lit-up screen will give you away.
 Don't use anything that beeps (I made that mistake one year -BC).
 If 20 minutes has passed and you're still in your hiding place, get out of it and run for the Front Lawn.
-The Wind Tunnel is dramatic but tricky.
+The Wind Tunnel (between Gosport and Cottage A) is dramatic but tricky.
 The Tennis Courts are a kill zone.
-More people will see you coming if you come around Brookfield.
-The softball field is the cheap way out and no one ever looks in that direction.
+More people will see you coming if you come around Brookfield (and feel free to use the volleyball court if you need to).
+The softball field is the cheap way out and no one ever looks in that direction, so be prepared to run into Right Field and take the long way around.